kubesphere/website/content/en/blogs/multi-cluster-deployment.md

 ### Business Isolation

 Although Kubernetes provides namespaces as a solution to app isolation, this method only represents the isolation in logic.
 This is because different namespaces are connected through the network, which means the issue of resource preemption still exists.
 To achieve further isolation, you need to create additional network isolation policies or set resource quotas.
-Using multiple clusters can achieve complete physical isolation that is more secure and reliable than the isolation through namespaces.
+Using multiple Kubernetes clusters can achieve complete physical isolation that is more secure and reliable than the isolation through namespaces.
 For example, this is extremely effective when different departments within an enterprise use multiple clusters for the deployment of development, testing or production environments.

 ![pipeline](https://ap3.qingstor.com/kubesphere-website/docs/pipeline.png)